SoftHai/Spec.Dart/README.md

 Example
 =========
+Here you find an article about TDD / BDD with Spec.Dart: [Article](/doc/Article_TDDExample.md)

 ```dart
 // Change the language of your output (default EN) (EN and DE are supported)
 SpecContext.language = SpecLanguage.en;